-Thousands of organizations, businesses and corporations partner with Florida State Parks’ on projects and programs.
-These partnerships are key to providing outstanding state park visitor experiences, preserving history, natural lands and native wildlife and extending the benefits of parks into communities nearby.
-Companies throughout Florida plan employee and family days of volunteer service.
-Plan your perfect combination of service and celebration, or a team building experience.
+Thousands of organizations, businesses and corporations partner with Florida State Parks on projects and programs.
+These partnerships are key to providing outstanding state park visitor experiences; preserving history, natural lands and native wildlife; and extending the benefits of parks into nearby communities.

-Your business, company or corporation can set-up an opportunity for your employees to give back to the community by contributing to Florida State Parks.
+Your business, company or corporation can set up an opportunity for employees to give back to the community by contributing to Florida State Parks.
 With 175 state parks, there are many convenient opportunities throughout Florida.
-For more information, please contact us at (850) 245-2157 or FSP.Feedback@FloridaDEP.gov.
+For more information, contact us at 850-245-2157 or FSP.Feedback@FloridaDEP.gov.

 We are grateful for the contributions of the many local, regional and national companies such as Comcast, Progressive Insurance, Lowe’s, Norwegian Cruise Lines, Duke Energy and many more for special days, weeks, months or annual service projects.

 Oleta River State Park in North Miami Beach recently hosted 80 volunteers from a local Starbucks store.
 The crew worked together to remove the park's weathered beach access mats and replace them with eight, all-new ADA compliant mats.

 For 15 years the company and employees have contributed to Lovers Key State Park.
 The company founders played a key role in preserving the land as a state park for all Floridians to enjoy, and the employees continue their commitment to this park by accomplishing needed maintenance projects – painting, building, re-decking boardwalks, debris removal and much more.

 For two years 1,900 employees and their families from 39 offices across the state contributed a day of service in their local state park followed by celebratory picnics.
 More than 20 state parks have benefited from their contributions of time and service.